-Previous calls and the predecessor programme, Austrian Electric Mobility Flagship Projects, have already provided funding for numerous innovative projects resulting in the successful development of future-oriented solutions (see www.klimafonds.gv.at/ wp-content/uploads/sites/6/20200127\ZEM\ Borschure\final\version\elmotion3.pdf).
+Previous calls and the predecessor programme, Austrian Electric Mobility Flagship Projects, have already provided funding for numerous innovative projects resulting in the successful development of future-oriented solutions (see Zero Emission Mobility Brochure).

 In line with the #mission2030 Climate and Energy Strategy, the programme focus was adjusted in 2018 with the aim of enabling long-term projectability for funding recipients.
-The Zero Emission Mobility programme forms the research core for implementing the e-mobility initiative as part of #mission2030.
+The Zero Emission Mobility programme forms the research core for implementing the e-mobility initiative and makes an important contribution to the national integrated energy and climate plan.

 The clear focus of the programme is thus on zero emission mobility in road transport with a special emphasis on near-market research consortium projects with integrated demonstration and a clear implementation perspective.
-The calls are missionoriented and technology neutral and focus on the three pillars, vehicle - infrastructure - user.
+The calls are mission-oriented and technology neutral and focus on the three pillars, vehicle - infrastructure - user.
 These three thematic pillars will be addressed in the next few years.
 The concrete call topics will be defined annually to account for current technology trends and the changing environment, which in turn interacts with the zero emission technology system.